Year 5 2024 - 2025

 Our staff

-Mrs Haslam is our class teacher and Mrs Skitt and Mrs Furnival will be supporting our learning.
+Mrs Haslam is our class teacher and Mrs Skitt will be supporting our learning.

 The following information tells you a little more about the coming term in Year 5 and your child's learning.
 However, if you have any queries or questions please don't hesitate to contact us.